bwatts64/ATAPrep/month1/labs/lab_IaaS/README.md

 ![VM Networking](images/NSG_Rule.PNG)

-9. It will take up to 5 minutes for the NSG rule to take affect.
-After being patient open an additional tab and go to http://publicIP
+**Note:** It will take up to 5 minutes for the NSG rule to take affect.

+3. After being patient open the **Overview** tab and take note of the Pubic IP

+4. Open an additional tab and go to http://publicIP